sozraheem/thesis_2025/ERP_analysis_code/patient_pipeline/notes/extra/p1_dataset_notes.md

 With no dynamic stopping a trial contains 15 iterations.
 However, with dynamic stopping the number of iterations differ (and therefore, the number of epochs/stimuli differs too).
 More information is to be added.

 ## 3. Dataset (technical info)
-The dataset consists of 18 sessions, of which session 1, 2, and 18 are offline sessions.
+The dataset of patient 1 consists of 18 sessions, of which session 1, 2, and 18 are offline sessions.
 Each session has a varying number of blocks.
 Each block contains a maximum of 6 runs.

 For every run a `.eeg`, `.vhdr` and `.vmrk` file is provided.